 Dr. McGowan teaches music theory, musicianship, and composition.
 He was the recipient of a Carleton New Faculty Teaching Award (2013), a Carleton Teaching Achievement Award (2013), a Carleton University Student Association Teaching Excellence Award (2012), and MSU Teaching Award for Humanities (2007, McMaster University).

 As a pianist, he specializes in improvised musics, and has performed in Canada, the United States, and Europe.
-He has recently performed with Modasaurus (a jazz-fusion quartet including Carleton alumni, the HML Trio), saxophonist Peter Woods, jazz vocalist Michael C. Hanna, percussionist Jesse Stewart, the eagles-mcgowan-wittet trio, and many others.
+He has recently performed and recorded with Modasaurus (a jazz-fusion quartet including Carleton alumni, the HML Trio), jazz-gospel quintet EvensongEnsemble, percussionist Dong-Won Kim, saxophonist Peter Woods, jazz vocalist Michael C. Hanna, percussionist Jesse Stewart, and many others.

 As a choral conductor, Dr. McGowan has directed several choirs including the Carleton University Choir, Carleton Advanced Choral Ensemble, Trinity United Choir (Ottawa), Laurentian University Choir, and McMaster Vocal Ensemble.
 He is an award-winning composer and songwriter for voice, choir, chamber ensemble, orchestra, electronic music, and jazz combos.
 He has also collaborated as a choral arranger for many artists including Ian Tamblyn, Allister MacGillivray, Jeff Wiseman, and Kalle Mattson.